 Not everyone can attend the annual Dorset Arts Festival; although we wish you could.
 But for all planning a trip to or around the delights of our beautiful island state the north east region of Tasmania should be a must on your agenda.
 The scenery is breathtakingly beautiful with accommodation to meet every requirement, wonderful food and when it is time to leave you are on the doorstep of our glorious east coast.
 Sand, sea and fresh air.

-Through the combined efforts of Len and Jill and the team from Tin Dragon Trail Cottages, Think Tasmania is able to feature the Dorset Arts Festival here on the website.
+Through the combined efforts of Len and Jill and the team from Tin Dragon Trail Cottages, Think Tasmania is able to feature the Dorset Arts Festival.
 We’ll also provide ongoing coverage via our various social media platforms (which started as a lead-up to the weekend).
 We thank them all for their continuing support and applaud their generous commitment to the promotion of north east Tasmania.

 Len Langan lives in Longford with his wife Jill.
 They are both passionate about Tasmanian heritage and tourism and things that can be done in this industry.
 Len writes about Tasmanian history for both The Courier in Longford and the magazine Sagacity, and works with Virtuosi taking music to rural areas.